AdriaQuinoaJimenez/Tasca-S1.09-Enums-Dates-i-Records/README.md

-# Java IT Academy - Enums & Date API (Levels 1 & 2)
+# Tasca 09 - Enums , Date and Records

 **Description**: A collection of practical exercises focused on writing cleaner, safer, and more modern Java code.
 The project covers the use of **Enums** for representing finite values with encapsulated behavior and the **Java Time API** (`java.time`) for robust temporal data manipulation without the pitfalls of the legacy Date class.